The Valentine’s supermarket meal deals to know about for date night

 - What’s included: Starter, main, two sides, dessert, and either a bottle of wine or box of chocolates

 If you would happily choose a box of chocolates over wine any day, Asda’s Valentine’s Day meal sounds like the perfect choice.
-It includes the option of a box of chocolates or bottle of wine (including a malbec merlot and savvy B) to be consumed alongside (or scoffed before, in the case of the chocolates) a starter, main dish, two sides and a dessert.
-There’s a whopping 17 new items on the menu this year, which include vegan mushroom arancini hearts with truffle dip, which sounds amazing to start, and dark Belgian chocolate hearts for something sweet.
+It includes the option of a box of chocolates (£7, Asda.com) or bottle of wine (including a malbec merlot and savvy B) to be consumed alongside (or scoffed before, in the case of the chocolates) a starter, main dish, two sides and a dessert.
+There’s a whopping 17 new items on the menu this year, which include vegan mushroom arancini hearts with truffle dip (£3, Asda.com), which sounds amazing to start, and dark Belgian chocolate hearts (£3, Asda.com) for something sweet.

-Of the five starters available, cheese-lovers will want to know about the all-new truffle mac ’n’ cheese with slow-cooked British beef, while chicken liver parfait with raspberry jelly is another option to start.
-Moving on to the main event, there are eight dishes to choose from, including cod fillet with samphire; Aberdeen angus beef burger, and a plant-based Wellington.
+Of the five starters available, cheese-lovers will want to know about the all-new truffle mac ’n’ cheese with slow-cooked British beef, (£3, Asda.com) while chicken liver parfait with raspberry jelly (£3, Asda.com) is another option to start.
+Moving on to the main event, there are eight dishes to choose from, including cod fillet with samphire (£7, Asda.com); Aberdeen angus beef burger (£7, Asda.com), and a plant-based Wellington (£7, Asda.com).

-Asda has thought about indecisive diners as well, as you can choose two different sides from the likes of chantenay carrots with citrus yuzu, dauphinoise potatoes and triple-cooked chips to accompany your main.
-To top it all off, if the chocolate hearts don’t tickle your fancy, there’s espresso tiramisu cups too.
+Asda has thought about indecisive diners as well, as you can choose two different sides from the likes of chantenay carrots with citrus yuzu (£2.50, Asda.com), dauphinoise potatoes (£2.50, Asda.com) and triple-cooked chips (£2.50, Asda.com) to accompany your main.
+To top it all off, if the chocolate hearts don’t tickle your fancy, there’s espresso tiramisu cups too (£13, Asda.com).

 Read more about Asda’s Valentine’s meal deal